-- ➤ To utilise the Diocesan-backed 'Come and See' scheme of work as the core of their religious teaching - > To actively promote the faith life of the school, in accordance with its mission statement and Catholic ethos - To ensure that there is an area in the classroom set aside as a focal point for prayer and thoughtful interactive engagement with relevant themes - ➤ To help maintain the spirituality and daily prayer-life of the school through collective worship opportunities and periods of reflection - > To link homework to the children's study of RE and involve parents in supporting their children with this on some occasions
+- To utilise the Diocesan-backed 'To see you more clearly' scheme of work as the core of their religious teaching - To actively promote the faith life of the school, in accordance with its mission - statement and Catholic ethos - To ensure that there is an area in the classroom set aside as a focal point for prayer and thoughtful interactive engagement with relevant themes. - To help maintain the spirituality and daily prayer-life of the school through collective worship opportunities and periods of reflection. - To link homework to the children's study of RE and involve parents in supporting - their children with this on some occasions beginning of an ongoing partnership.
+We aim to help them to feel involved and important in teaching the children about the beliefs and traditions of the Catholic Faith, as well as helping them to develop a personal faith.
+They are invited to all school masses and most liturgies, including instances where we visit the parish church to worship and celebrate.
+Together with parish catechists Fr Robbie provides a supporting course for parents of children making First Communions, send out termly information letters about RE topics and involve them in homework tasks.